ssyuen/Nile/README.md

 ## Execution

-- To look at the data run `python visual.py`

-- To start the server run `./bootstrap.sh`
+- To start the server run `./start.sh`

 ## Installation

-1. Clone this repository to your local via git clone <hhttps://github.com/ssyuen/BRC.git>
+1. Clone this repository to your local via git clone <hhttps://github.com/ssyuen/Nile.git>

 2. cd into the cloned directory